JustinMi/JustinMi.github.io/_posts/2017-06-03-django-localization-internalization.md

 </html>
 ```

 We used a `<form>` tag to create a HTML submit button that makes a POST request to `example:index` URL, which Django will redirect to the `index` view function in the `example` app.

-Then, we will edit our `views.py` to provide the appropriate response to the POST request.
+That means we will need to edit our `views.py` to provide the appropriate response to the POST request.
 ```python
 from django.shortcuts import render from django.http import HttpResponse, HttpResponseRedirect